Syncinus/ReactionCats/Reaction Cats Beta 3/Cat Stuff/Other Cat Types/Premium Cats/Premium Profiles/Sushi.md

 When Hit By Sushi Take

-5 Damage Per Second For 2 Seconds.
+10 Damage Per Turn For 2 Turns.

 Ability=Nice: